Let the OAuth 2.0 Provider Save Consent

 To request the user to provide consent even if it is already saved, add the

 Resource owners/end users can also revoke consent provided on requests for access tokens at any given time.
-For more information, see "Allowing Users to Revoke Consent".
+For more information, see Let Users Revoke Consent.

-Perform the following steps to configure Identity Cloud to save consent:
+Perform the following steps to configure AM to save consent: